carlos-kelley/cognate-lang.herokuapp.com/README.md

 - `src/` contains the React application
 - `build/` contains the transpiled code from `src/` and `public/` that will be viewed on the production site
 - `server/` contains the Express App
-- `ios/` contains the iOS app built with Capacitor (not currently completed)
+- `ios/` and `android/` contain the iOS and Android apps built with Capacitor (not currently completed)

 ## Contact